French Door Makeover | Part One – Painting

 To keep from breathing in over spray, always wear a Paint Project Respirator .
-The paint sprayer I use is my Wagner Control Spray Max.
+The paint sprayer I’ve been using is my Wagner Control Spray Max.
 I’ve had this sprayer for several years and used it on many projects, including staining my deck.

 First, I removed the doors and took them in my unfinished basement where I set up a meg shift spray booth; plastic on two walls with drop cloths covering the floor.
 Make sure all other furniture is far enough away from where you are spraying, as there will be over spray particles in the air.

 Then, I removed all of the hardware from the doors and set them up on boards to prevent them from sticking to the drop cloth.
 I also put a piece of cardboard behind the top back of the doors to keep them from sticking to the plastic on the walls.

 Usually I would recommend priming, but I did not prime the doors this time as they already had a good base coat of paint on them.
 My favorite primer is Bullseye 1-2-3.
 I do not recommend trying to spray this primer, since it is super thick.
 I would paint it on with a brush.
 I’ve read that you can use Kilz, but I have not personally tried it.

 Next, I coated all of the windows with masking liquid.
 See the picture below.
 I only used about a third of the can to do both sides of two doors.